 Graduate Student Award winners:

-Description: The Lifetime Contribution to Cultural-Historical Research Award acknowledges the contribution of one person, over the course of his/her career, to the Cultural-Historical Research field as reflected in foundational books, series of publications, lectures, conference presentations, grants, speeches, and important engagement with the field broadly speaking including outreach and service.
+Description: The Lifetime Contribution to Cultural Historical Research Award was established to recognize the career long contributions to educational research of a scholar employing a Cultural Historical orientation.
+The contributions can be reflected in foundational books, series of publications, lectures, conference presentations, grants, speeches, and important engagement with the field broadly speaking including outreach and service.
+The candidate must be nominated by a member of the SIG.

 Eligibility Criteria: Anyone who fits the above definition.
 Nomination Process and Timeline: The candidate must be nominated by a member of the SIG.